senzing-garage/knowledge-base/HOWTO/use-git.md

 # Help!
 Git is prompting me for my password, now what?

-View the existing remote repository URL and verify it is using `https://`:
+View the existing remote repository URL and verify it was cloned using `https://`:

 ```console
 git remote -v